Moodyville, Kansas – Extinct in Pottawatomie County

 Moodyville Springs, Kansas.

-Southeast from the springs on the bluff is a mound, suggesting pre-historic periods, giving reasonable evidence of the existence of the mound-builders.
+Southeast of the springs on the bluff is a mound, suggesting prehistoric times and providing reasonable evidence of the mound-builders.
 Here was a lookout that commanded an extensive prospect over the surrounding country.

 In the 1880s, it was described as a place of considerable prospective importance.
 However, it was obviously not successful.
 By the early 20th century, no attempt had been made to keep the property in repair.